ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 ### Wabbajack Preparations
 1. Download the latest version of [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).
 Do not run anything until instructed to do so.
 Make sure you are using the latest version of Wabbajack or else Wabbajack will report a corrupted modlist.
 2. Create a new folder in the root of the drive where you want Wabbajack to be installed.
-(C:\ will be used as an example, but it can be placed in any drive.)
 Name this folder “Wabbajack”. **Important!:** Wabbajack must be placed in a separate folder from where the installation will occur.
-3. Create a second folder called C:\Atelier.
+3. Create a second folder called `[Install Drive]\Atelier`.
 This folder is where the modlist will be installed.
 4. Double check that you have *not* placed any of these folders in your Skyrim: Special Edition installation directory.
-5. Ensure that C:\Atelier is **completely empty.**
+5. Ensure that `[Install Drive]\Atelier` is **completely empty.**
-6. Ensure that Wabbajack.exe is in C:\Wabbajack.
+6. Ensure that Wabbajack.exe is in `[Install Drive]\Wabbajack`.

 ## Wabbajack Installation
 If you are updating your existing installation of Atelier, skip to [Updating Atelier](#updating-dungeons--deviousness).